Alekos Chatzistavridis: International career

 Chatzistavridis played in two games with Greece under Kostas Negrepontis, for the Mediterranean Cup in May 1949 both held at Leoforos Alexandras Stadium.
 His debut was on 16 May in the 1–2 defeat against Turkey, coming in as a sub at the 46th minute in the place of Giannis Petsanas.
 He scored his only international goal in his second and final appearance on 18 May, playing the full match in the 1–3 defeat against Egypt.

 Managerial career

 Immeditately after his retirement as a footballer, Chatzistavridis enacted with coaching at Pampaianikos Peanias until 1952.
 Afterwards, he took as various clubs such as Egaleo, AE Nikea, Olympiacos for 6 months and a brief spell at Proodeftiki.
+In 1962 he was the manager of Atromitos for a season.

 Personal life

 Chatzistavridis fought in the World War II and in the battle of Tepelenë and was seriously injured in the leg, where he recovered after great efforts.
 He died in 1998 at Piraeus.